Sure Dividend

 Final Thoughts

 Royalty trusts like Sabine are essentially a bet on commodity prices.
-From an operational standpoint, the fundamentals of the trust look strong.
-Sabine has high-quality oil and gas properties that have kept the trust going for four decades, which is much longer than originally expected.
+From an operational standpoint, the trust’s fundamentals look strong.
+Sabine has high-quality oil and gas properties that have kept the trust going for four decades, much longer than originally expected.

-If oil and gas prices remain around their current levels for years, the assets of the trust could potentially be undervalued.
+If oil and gas prices remain around their current levels for years, the trust’s assets could potentially be undervalued.
 However, we believe that oil and gas prices will enter another downcycle at some point in the future, just like they always have.
-Whenever the next downturn of the energy sector shows up, Sabine will have significant downside risk while it will also reduce its distributions.
+Whenever the next downturn of the energy sector shows up, Sabine will have significant downside risk and reduce its distributions.
 Overall, investors should carefully review the risks and unique considerations that go along with investing in volatile royalty trusts.

 Don’t miss the resources below for more monthly dividend stock investing research.